CIFConsulting/unece-recommendation-20/README.md

 # unece-recommendation-20

+Recommendation No. 20 is maintained on behalf of UN/CEFACT by the UN/CEFACT Information Content Management Group (ICG).
+Proposals for updating this Recommendation should be addressed to the Global Trade Solutions Section, United Nations Economic Commission for Europe, Palais des Nations, CH-1211 Geneva 10, Switzerland or by email (cefact@unece.org).

 Recommendation 20 Provides three character alphabetic and alphanumeric codes for representing units of measurement for length, area, volume/capacity, mass (weight), time, and other quantities used in international trade.
 The codes are intended for use in manual and/or automated systems for the exchange of information between participants in international trade.

 Facilitates use of Recommendation 20.
 The code list is presented in three separate annexes: